prtkgpt/questdb.io/docs/binariesReference.md

 title: Binaries reference
 ---

-import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

 QuestDB comes with an executable `questdb.exe` for Windows, and script `questdb.sh` for MacOS and Linux which can be used to control QuestDB as a service.
 On Windows, QuestDB can also be